-Once A Dream; Now A Reality: Maintenance Free Livingby Mary on April 1st, 2018
+Once A Dream; Now A Reality: Maintenance Free Livingby monica on April 1st, 2018

 One of the biggest complaints about homeownership is the upkeep and maintenance.
 It’s easy to see why some people turn renting to have fewer responsibilities.
 When you can outsource the stress of keeping everything in proper working order over to a landlord, it can feel less stressful.